 What you need to know ...

-Inspections are required after obtaining a building, electrical, plumbing or mechanical permits.
+Inspections are required after obtaining a building, electrical, plumbing or mechanical permit.
 There are typically eight types of building inspections required for new residential construction.
 They are rail and trench footing, backfill, garage and basement sand, rough, insulation and final inspections.
 The electrical, plumbing and mechanical permits typically require a rough and final inspection.

 - There may be other types of inspections required based on the type and amount of work being done.
 If you have any questions, please contact the Community Development Department at 248-364-6900 before continuing with your project.